timm/15/README.md

 ["_There are some who call me...
 Tim?_"](https://www.youtube.com/watch?v=JTbrIo1p-So)

-## About This Site
+## Under Construction

-This site is a "howto" guide on combine SBSE and data mining tools to explore models.
-It is/was written Summer 2015 for _Automated (Model-Based) Software Engineering_, an CS NcState graduate class.
+This site will be a "howto" guide on combine SBSE and data mining tools to explore models.
+Right now, its much less than that.
+But it will be the toolkit used for the Fall 2015 graduate subject _Automated (Model-Based) Software Engineering_.
-Share and enjoy.
+Share and enjoy... but not quite yet.

-This site comprises:
+## Contents

 + 10% **intro Python** examples;
 + 20% **theory** of model-based and search-based SE;